Griffinhale/tastebuds_containerized/docs/qa-checklist.md

 - [ ] Home page cards show API status plus the signed-in widget; refresh/log out buttons work (cookies survive reloads).
 - [ ] The home search workspace accepts queries/prompts, respects media-type filters and the include-external toggle, and renders result cards with source context.
 - [ ] `/login` and `/register` submit successfully against the FastAPI auth endpoints and set httpOnly cookies.
 - [ ] `/menus` lists existing menus, supports drag-to-reorder course items with optimistic updates, and still allows creating/deleting courses/items.
-The search/ingest drawer should announce its loading/empty/error states via the new live regions and still add catalog hits directly into a course.
+The add-item drawer stays collapsed until `Add item` is pressed, mirrors the /search workspace (filters toggle + live regions), and still adds catalog hits directly into a course.
 - [ ] Course search fan-out: toggle `Include external sources`, run a query, and confirm the results are ingested (metadata counts increment) and selectable.
 - [ ] Publish a menu and load `https://localhost/menus/{slug}` to confirm the share-ready preview renders, skeleton states display on reload, and the copy/share controls produce a usable link with the new SEO metadata.
 - [ ] Let a session expire and hit the `Refresh` button on the Signed-in widget; the UI should show "Session expired.
 Please log in again." once rotation fails.